stefanodixon-ux/webMAN-MOD/README.md

 - PSP Minis Launcher : PS3 application required to launch PSP Mini games in ISO format

 - RetroArch : Required to launch the emulators that run the classic games in ROM format
-- MOVIAN : Required to play audio and videos in non-nantive formats
+- MOVIAN : Required to play audio and videos in non-nantive formats like MKV
+- multiMAN : Optional.
+Use for dump ISO, download covers, advanced file management

 - webPAD : http://pad.aldostools.org - Online virtual game pad